shpml/fundamentals/07_chapter/04_exercise.md

   Notice that there is now a `.git` directory in `git-practice` — you'll see it if you run the `ls -a` command.

-4) Create a new file called `README.txt`, and run `git status`.
+4) Create a new file called "README.txt," and run `git status`.
 What output do you get?

 5) Use the `git add README.txt ` command to add the new file to the staging area.
 Run `git status` again — how has its output changed?